NEW: An eighth body is recovered, says a fire spokesman

 “If we were here five minutes earlier we may have had some fatalities among firefighters,” he said.
 “Not being here may have saved some lives.”

 Once a predominantly Italian neighborhood, the stretch of East Harlem saw a large influx of Puerto Ricans in the 1950s.
-It went on to be called Spanish Harlem.
+It went on to be called Spanish Harlem and El Barrio.
 In the 1990s, many Mexican immigrants began to move into the area, which has been gentrified in recent years, with many mom-and-pop shops replaced by restaurants and bars.

 CNN’s Poppy Harlow, Rose Arce, Eden Pontz, Don Lemon, John Berman, Ashleigh Banfield, Adam Reiss, Stephany Byrne, Haley Draznin, Laura Ly, Shimon Prokupecz, Brian Vitagliano, Julia Lull, Lorenzo Ferrigno, Steve Kastenbaum, Elizabeth Landers, Susan Candiotti, Haimy Assefa, Chris Boyette, Kevin Conlon, Julie Cannold and Catherine E. Shoichet contributed to this report.